Gentrification: Causes

 Other explanations propose that as people tire of the automobile-dependent urban sprawl style of life, they move to urban areas, in particular to homes near public transit stations.
 The increase in professional jobs in the central business district has increased demand for living in urban areas according to Ley (1980).
 Critical geographers have argued that capital flows and developers have been instrumental in causing gentrification.

+Researchers have identified displacement stemming from shifting demand for housing and real estate in areas impacted by climate change and natural hazards as leading to climate gentrification.

-The de-industrialization of cities in developed nations may have caused displacement by reducing the number of blue-collar jobs available to the urban working class and middle-class.
+The de-industrialization of cities in developed nations may have caused displacement by reducing the number of blue-collar jobs available to the urban working class and middle class.

 Some have argued that the counterculture movement in the 1960s created disdain for the "standardization of look-alike suburbs", prompting people to live in urban areas.
 Others argue that a desire to live near cultural attractions prompts gentrification.

 Effects

 Crime

 According to a 2020 systematic review of existing research, gentrification in the United States has led to a short-term reduction in crime in gentrifying neighborhoods.
 However, it noted that there is little evidence for more long-term impacts and that gentrification in some cases widens crime-related disparities.